TERN Ecosystem Processes

 - Leaf Area Index (6 monthly)

 - Ground cover (5 yearly)

 TERN’s network of sites is well equipped with a huge variety of monitoring devices to measure ecosystem change across the continent.
 TERN welcomes co-use of sites by researchers.
 Find out more here.

 What is a SuperSite?

-A SuperSite is an intensive ecosystem observatory set up to examine the status and processes of one of Australia’s many ecosystems.
+A SuperSite is an intensive ecosystem observatory set up to facilitate the environmental monitoring process and examine the status and processes of one of Australia’s many ecosystems.

 Each SuperSite comprises a main field site that takes vegetative, faunal and biophysical measurements and works over at least one gradient (topographical or ecological) transect in a typical and important biome in Australia.

 The scale of the SuperSites (10–200 km) is larger than a plot but smaller than a Long-term Ecological Research (LTER) plot system.

 A SuperSite uses existing and recently deployed environmental monitoring process installations to collect comprehensive sets of long-term ecosystem data of high temporal and spatial resolution.

 Core research conducted at a SuperSite includes measurements from micrometeorological flux stations, plant physiological measurements, as well as long-term vegetation and fauna monitoring.